storacha/w3infra/docs/roundabout.md

 Redirects to a URL where the requested CAR file (by its CID) can be downloaded from.
 The request will return a `302 Redirect` to a created presigned URL.

 It also supports a query parameter `expires` with the number of seconds this presigned URL should be valid for.
 You can set a value from one second to 7 days (604,800 seconds).
-By default the expiration is set for
+By default the expiration is set for 3 days (259,200 seconds).

 ## Usage